initMoin/iamshift/README.md

 ### `let shift : moin`

-**Moinuddin Ahmad** — iOS Developer & Designer
+**Moinuddin Ahmad** — iOS Developer & Designer.
 <br>
-Building motion-driven digital systems with zero dependencies
+Building, for the user, thoughtful experiences that enrich their lives.

 ---